Oshrat Kotler: Media career

 On 2007 she moved to Arutz Eser and created a number of documentaries dealing with the Israeli arms industry, political corruption, education and environment.

 In 2007 she became the presenter and editor in charge of "The Magazine" Channel 10's main newscast on Saturday evening and led it successfully until she left Channel 10 (by then it had changed its name to Channel 13) in June 2019.

-In November 2017, she recounted during a live broadcast a story from 1994 in which she was in a meeting with Keshet CEO member Alex Giladi and Giladi invited her to have dinner and spend the rest of the evening together, even though she was married at the time.
+In November 2017, she recounted during a live broadcast a story from 1994 in which she was in a meeting with Keshet CEO member Alex Gilady and Giladi invited her to have dinner and spend the rest of the evening together, even though she was married at the time.
 The recounting of the story on live TV has been credited with sparking the #MeToo movement in Israel.

+The last edition of "The Magazine" hosted by her was broadcast on June 22 2019.

 Awards and recognition

 She won the title of “The honorable Israeli journalist” by Ami movement in 1994.